EnvoProv/EnvoProv/BOT.md

 #Use Cases

 ##1.
-Create a Stack on Single VM on Selected Cloud.
+Create a Stack on Single VM on a Selected Cloud provider.

 1. **Preconditions**
 User must have the credentials for the cloud account.